JeremyYu-cn/book/docs/articles/privacy_security/Review.md

     - Disadvantages:

       1. A substantial false alarm rate.
-      2. Requireing a constant update of the normal behaviour profile database.
+      2. Requiring a constant update of the normal behaviour profile database.

   - Knowledge based detection